Ida: Yeah. Decon protocol, honey. That's what you get for being made of meat.

 - In the inevitable sewer mission in the game Dark Forces, the briefing mentions having the decontamination shower warmed up a ready when you return.

-- System Shock 2 contains one, but it's only partly functional because you have to stand directly under the spray.
+- In System Shock, Citadel Station's Reactor Level has a shower designed to remove radiation.
+System Shock 2 also contains one on the UNN Von Braun spaceship, but it's only partly functional because you have to stand directly under the spray.

 - Dwarf Fortress has "contaminants" ranging from useful but annoying mud to contact poisons which quickly and hideously kill anyone, and they all stick to the boots of any passing dorf.
 These guys aren't smart enough to go wash before they got the whole town splattered with this crap, so frequently visited places have to be protected by measures like shower entrances or waist-deep pools of water that the dwarves have to wade through.